 • Pair ice cream with a protein and dietary fiber source, such as a small handful of nuts or beans.
 Lean protein and fiber-rich foods can help slow the absorption of sugar and control blood sugar spikes.

-• The body works harder processing sugar at night, so eat your ice cream earlier in the day.
+• The body works more complexly processing sugar at night, so eat your ice cream earlier in the day.

 • It’s best to consume ice cream with a meal.
 That way, you can switch out foods to ensure you stay within your carb intake limit.